fanliao/go-promise/README.md

 f := StartCanCancel(task1)
 time.Sleep(200 * time.Millisecond)
 f.RequestCancel()

 r, ok := f.Get()
 ```

-When call WhenAll() function, if a future is success, then will try to check if other future is enable cancel.
+When call WhenAny() function, if a future is completed correctly, then will try to check if other future is enable cancel.
 If yes, will request cancelling the future

 ## Document